andymikulski/andymikulski.github.io/dev/_posts/projects/2017-6-15-multines.md

 #### Ensured Messages

 One feature in the new design was to ensure messages/packets had been properly emitted to, and received by, the client websocket connections.
-A simple connection manager handles sending/receiving "acknowledgement" packets, and resends messages after a period until the client has declared that it was received.
+A simple connection manager handles sending/receiving "acknowledgement" packets, and re-sends messages after a period until the client has declared that it was received.
 This setup is essential for this scenario, as games would differ if actions are dropped.

 The server also assigns a tracking counter to each client, incrementing the counter when sending messages to the client.
 The client tracks the counter locally, and uses this to determine if they have gotten a message out of sync.
 Got message 83 when you were expecting 82?
 That's fine, the client will acknowledge 83 and hold onto it until the desired packet is sent.
 Once the proper packet is received, the client then processes each 'future' packet received while waiting.